Dcraftbg/SOPL/README.md

 Platform specific libs can help you make fast programs that also use platform specific things (WinAPI on windows, Syscalls on Linux)

 ### Target specific libs
 With the currently unfinished libs, its almost a necesity to use target specific libs.
-Its entirely possible to write whole programs without them, however this can prove to be challanging.
-I'm hopping that I will be able to fix this once I have stdsopl.spl going.
+Its entirely possible to write whole programs without them, however this can prove to be challenging.
 Currently supported target specific libs:
 - C:
   - stdio.spl